Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Materials and methods

 \subsection{Models and feature sets}

-\heading{Overview} For the purpose of this study, we investigate two different classifiers with age as the target variable with two different feature sets each, a residual neural network (XResNet50) operating on raw time series data and a three-based model gradient boost decision tree classifier (XGBoost) operating on derived features.
-We carried out diverse experiments in which each of them changed based on feature sets and slight dataset preprocessing.
-In each of the settings, we report test set scores of models selected by the best held-out validation set scores.
+\heading{Overview} For the purpose of this study, we investigate two different classifiers working on two different feature sets but both predicting the subject's age: a residual neural network (XResNet50) operating on raw time series data and a tree-based model gradient boost decision tree classifier (XGBoost) operating on derived features.
+We carried out diverse experiments to find sufficient feature sets and preprocessing settings which could lead us to a scenario of better performance results.
+In each of the settings, we report test set scores of models selected based on held-out validation set scores.
 To facilitate continued research, we release the source code underlying our study \cite{Ott_ECG-aging_2023}.

-\heading{Train-test splits} In our dataset, all subjects are healthy, so a 3-second crop should capture at least one complete heartbeat.
-Due to the imbalanced nature of the dataset, we opted for a 60/20/20 split between training, validation, and test sets at the subject level.
-Importantly, we maintained the age-group distribution in each set as far as possible while simultaneously ensuring that every age group was represented in all three sets.
-All models presented in this work use this split for their training, validation, and test data.